pullreports/pullreports-quick-start/JEE.md

     catalogs=classpath:reports/petstore.xml classpath:my-catalog-file.xml

-In the `catalogs` property value, the referenced `classpath:reports/petstore.xml` Pull Reports XML catalog file is already in existence at `src/main/resources/`.
-The referenced `classpath:my-catalog-file.xml` Pull Reports XML catalog file will contain your new report configuration.
+In the `catalogs` property value, the referenced `classpath:reports/petstore.xml` Pull Reports XML Catalog File is already in existence at `src/main/resources/`.
+The referenced `classpath:my-catalog-file.xml` Pull Reports XML Catalog File will contain your new report configuration.

-Here is a simple Pull Reports XML catalog file which reports one column from one database table.
+Here is a simple Pull Reports XML Catalog File which reports one column from one database table.
 Be sure to replace the `schema_name.table_name`, `column_name`, and `java.lang.String` attribute values below with values appropriate for your database schema.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>